plus3it/watchmaker/docs/findings/el9.md

 Watchmaker addresses this security-control.
 However, many scanners' check-automation have inflexible pattern-matching which are unable to properly detect that the finding _has_ been addressed

+# Configure tmux to lock session after inactivity

+**Invalid Finding:**

+The configuration-automation within `watchmaker` will configure the `tmux` service per the STIGs.
+If this finding pops up, it will be necessary to ensure that:

+* The associated `watchmaker` state (`.../el9/RuleById/medium/content_rule_configure_tmux_lock_after_time`) actually ran _and_ ran to successful completion
+* The `watchmaker`-set value is the same as the site's prescribed-value

+# Configure the tmux Lock Command

+**Invalid Finding:**

+The configuration-automation within `watchmaker` will configure the `tmux` service per the STIGs.
+If this finding pops up, it will be necessary to ensure that:

+* The associated `watchmaker` state (`.../el9/RuleById/medium/content_rule_configure_tmux_lock_command`) actually ran _and_ ran to successful completion
+* The `watchmaker`-set value is the same as the site's prescribed-value

 # Only Authorized Local User Accounts Exist on Operating System

 **Expected Finding:**